CSC105-2024/G13-MindMood-PreHack-2025/README.md

 🚀 Getting Started - Node.js Server
-Navigate to the backend directory:
+Navigate to the backend directory: cd Backend

-bash
-Copy
-Edit
-cd backend
 Install dependencies:

-bash
-Copy
-Edit
-npm install
+npm i
-Create a .env file and configure the environment:
+Create a .env file and configure the following variables:

-env
-Copy
-Edit
-DATABASE_URL="file:./dev.db"
-JWT_SECRET="your_jwt_secret"
-Apply Prisma migrations:

-bash
-Copy
-Edit
-npx prisma migrate dev --name init
+DATABASE_URL={Your database connection string}
+SHADOW_DATABASE_URL={Your shadow database connection string}
-Start the backend server:
+Start the development server:

-bash
-Copy
-Edit
 npm run dev
-The server will be available at http://localhost:3000
+The server will be running on http://localhost:3000